Annual Reports &

 THANK YOU!
 You have helped families and communities in Canada and around the world make major gains in food security, education, livelihoods, health and well-being!

 In 2019, CFTC continued to invest in community-led programming to deliver positive results for children and youth health and well-being, poverty alleviation for families – particularly female-headed households – and sustainable economic development and resilience to the impacts of climate change for communities.
 THANK YOU FOR YOUR GENEROUS SUPPORT!

-Canadian Feed The Children is accredited by Imagine Canada under their Standards Program, an external validation of adherence to 72 comprehensive criteria in five areas of non-profit management: Board governance; financial accountability; fundraising; staff management and volunteer involvement.
-This accreditation, achieved by just 45 charities and non-profits as of June 2012, demonstrates our commitment to the best practices in the industry and the greatest accountability to our donors and the public.
+Canadian Feed The Children was among the first organizations to be accredited by Imagine Canada under their Standards Program, an external validation of adherence to 72 criteria in five areas of non-profit management.
+Accreditation demonstrates our commitment to the best practices and highest level of accountability in non-profit management to our donors and the public.

-Canadian Feed The Children is an accredited charity per the BBB Wise Giving Alliance Standards for Charity Accountability, which evaluates charities’ performance on governance and oversight, finances, effectiveness, fundraising, and information transparency.
+Canadian Feed The Children is an accredited charity by the Better Business Bureau Wise Giving Alliance Standards for Charity Accountability, which evaluates charities’ performance on governance and oversight, finances, effectiveness, fundraising, and information transparency.

 Canadian Feed The Children was named by the Financial Post as a top Canadian charity in 2016 and 2017 for its organizational commitment to financial transparency and accountability.